 FutureSmart uses storytelling and simulation to connect seemingly intangible skills to real-world contexts.
 It is a narrative that actively involves students in knowledge creation and skill building that they can apply in their own lives.

 Interactive exercises challenge students to make choices in real-life scenarios to achieve important goals around saving, job planning, and budgeting.
 Using their knowledge and experience from the course, students set their own financial goals and make plans for their future.
+Below you’ll find summaries of the 6 interactive modules that the FutureSmart Digital course offers.

 Students are introduced to the course storyline, where they play the mayor of a town as they help local citizens make real-life, personal finance decisions.
 Students reflect on their own personal financial priorities, habits and mindsets through a “Financial Personality Test.”